cloudfoundry/cf-uaac/README.md

 ## Creating clients

-Authenticate as `admin`, or a client with the right permissions: `clients.admin` or `clients.write`.
+Authenticate as `admin`, or a user with the right permissions: `clients.admin` or `clients.write`.

 `uaac client add -i` brings up the interactive interface.
 If entering multiple values, separate them with commas.

-**Note that scopes and authorities are different in the context of a client.** Scopes a list of permitted scopes for this client to obtain on behalf of a user, while authorities is a list of granted authorities for the client, such as `uaa.admin` or `scim.invite`.
-When using the `uaac contexts` command to bring up the list of contexts, the `scopes` for a client correspond to the values added to `authorities` when creating a user.
+Scopes and authorities are different in the context of a client.

+* Scopes is a list of permitted scopes for this client to obtain on behalf of a user.
+* Authorities is a list of granted authorities for the client, such as `uaa.admin` or `scim.invite`.

+`uaac contexts` will list the scopes for a client, which correspond to the users' authorities.

 ## Tests